jindrichmynarz/dissertation/parts/fusion.md

 In case a single functional property linked multiple concepts that were in a hierarchical relation, the most specific concepts were retained.
 For instance, we removed procedure types that can be transitively inferred by following `skos:broaderTransitive` links.
 We used *No gossiping* [@Bleiholder2006, p.
 3] strategy for conflicting boolean values.
 If a boolean property has both `true` and `false` value, and there is no way to prioritize a value, we conclude the true value of the property is unknown, and therefore delete both conflicting values.
-Once the conflicts were resolved by the above-described strategies, we moved the remaining notice data to the associated contracts, which corresponds with the strategy *Take the information* [@Bleiholder2006, p.
+Once the conflicts were resolved by the above-described strategies, we moved the remaining notice data to the associated contracts, which corresponds to the strategy *Take the information* [@Bleiholder2006, p.
 3].
 We excluded notice's proper data, such as submission date or notice type, from this step.
-If all previous conflict resolution strategies failed, in select cases we followed the *Roll the dice* [@Bleiholder2006, p.
+If all previous conflict resolution strategies failed, in select cases we followed *Roll the dice* [@Bleiholder2006, p.
 5] strategy and picked a random value via the `SAMPLE` aggregate function in SPARQL.
 We did this for procedure types (values of `pc:procedureType`), contracting authorities (values of `pc:contractingAuthority`) without valid RNs, and actual prices (values of `pc:actualPrice`).

-The final polishing touch was to excise the resources orphaned during data fusion.
+As the final polishing touch we excised the resources orphaned during data fusion.
 Since removing orphans may create more orphans, we deleted orphans in the topological order based on their links.
 In this way we first removed orphans, followed by deleting their dependent resources that were orphaned next.

 ### Evaluation

 If we decide to evaluate the quality of data fusion, there are several measures available.
-One of the broadest measures for assessing data fusion is data reduction ratio, which represents the decrease in the number of fused entities.
+One of the broadest measures for assessing data fusion is data reduction ratio, which represents the decrease of the number of fused entities.
 This figure corresponds to the measure of extensional conciseness defined by Bleiholder and Naumann [-@Bleiholder2008, pp. 1:5-1:6] as the *"percentage of real-world objects covered by that dataset."*
 Many evaluation measures used for data fusion reflect the impact of this task on data quality.
 An example of those measures is completeness, which represents the ratio of instances having value for a specified property before and after fusion, and is sometimes rephrased as coverage and density [@Akoka2007].